peastman/statmech/source/phasetransitions.rst

 In two dimensions where each spin has four neighbors, it does much better.
 Mean field theory gives a qualitatively correct description of the phase diagram.
 Its quantitative predictions are not exactly right, but they are still in the correct general range.
-In three dimensions they are even closer.
+In three dimensions where each spin has six neighbors, they are even closer.